liscovich/functional-specs/popper_functional_specifications.md

 A user would typically keep a repository private while the experiment is still being developed and then make the repository public once an accompanying paper has been published and the experiment is open for peer review and replication.

-The layout of the page is fluid so that the number of experiments displayed per row changes dynamically with the browser width.
+There are three experiments displayed per row.
 Each individual experiment listing contains the following information:

 - Name of the repository (functioning as the name of the experiment)
 - Repository owner
+- Individual(s) who designed the experiment
+- Last activity in the GitHub repository (Just now, # hours ago, # days ago, # weeks ago, # months ago, 1 year ago, over # years ago)
 - Short description of the experiment
-- Numfber of forks
 - Publication citation
+- Number of trials
+- Number of watchers and forks (as determined on GitHub)
-- Upvotes and names of recommenders
+- Number and names of recommenders (up to six listed, with a mouseover on "others" displaying an overlayed box listing the remaining names)
-- Last modified ## minutes/hours/days/weeks/months/years ago

 <a href="https://github.com/liscovich/functional-specs/blob/master/wireframes/researcher_site/experiments_page_listing.png?raw=true" target="_blank"><img src="https://github.com/liscovich/functional-specs/blob/master/wireframes/researcher_site/experiments_page_listing.png?raw=true" width="100%"></a>